towianisci/Generate-Calendar-Document/README.md

 ### Version 2.0 (December 7, 2025)
 - Added automatic dependency checking in the Python script; it now checks for `python-docx` at runtime and provides installation instructions if missing.
 - Updated the build script to automatically check for and install required dependencies (`python-docx` and `pyinstaller`) before compiling.
-- Improved build script reliability with proper path handling.
+- Improved build script reliability with proper path handling and use of `python -m pip` for better compatibility.
 - Added PowerShell build script (`build.ps1`) for Windows users.

 ### Version 1.8 (December 7, 2025)